As the cycle of election looms, Christians find themselves in a quandary about who to support and which party to vote for.

 Notable patriarchs such as Daniel, Esther, Mordecai and Nehemiah to name but a few demonstrate the nobility of such stands in the face of real and present danger.
 Despite facing death their civil disobedience wrought by obedience to God brought about a greater reverence to the Lord most High and justice throughout the realms of men.
 But what motivated these great citizens?

-New Testament believers are admonished to do what our forefathers did by embracing the consciousness of sovereignty rooted in biblical history and the table of nations.
+New Testament Christians are admonished to do what our forefathers did by embracing the consciousness of sovereignty rooted in biblical history and the table of nations.
 This period of history launched the resettling of the nations by the hand of the Lord.
 In fact this period in time is one of the few incidences where we see the Lord directly addressing men without a go between.

 Read Genesis 10:5, Deuteronomy 32:7-8, Acts 14:16-17, 17:26 The Lord dispersed the nations and set their boundaries until the appointment of the King and consummation of the Kingdom of God.

 Read Psalms 2, Colossians 1:15.
 Numbers 23:21.
 The scriptures admonish us to go further beyond the revelations of the forefathers.
 We now have the appointed Son to whom and through whom we can address the authorities declaring the ever present King of kings.

 Read Matthew 25:32, 1 Peter 3:22, Hebrews 2:8-9, Revelation 12:5, with the appointment of the Son of God as eternal King the matter of allegiance is settled.
 Our loyalties are to Him and Him alone.
 Thus as He is the cornerstone, every authority, law and government must be measured against His personality and characteristics.
 In other words the Lords citizens should judge delegated authorities in relationship to Christ before making a determination.
 Authorities and governments are not permitted to compete with the place of allegiance to the sovereign Lord.